Election results 2020: North Carolina will finish counting ballots today

 *Counties are colored red or blue when the % expected vote reporting reaches a set threshold.
 This threshold varies by state and is based on patterns of past vote reporting and expectations about how the vote will report this year.

-The race for North Carolina Supreme Court Chief Justice between Republican Paul Newby and Democrat Cheri Beasley has Beasley ahead by fewer than 2,000 votes.
+The race for North Carolina Supreme Court Chief Justice between Republican Paul Newby and Democrat Cheri Beasley has Newby ahead by approximately 200 votes.

-In North Carolina, the vote difference must be 10,000 votes or less for a candidate to demand a recount after the county canvass.
+In North Carolina, there are no automatic recounts.
+The vote difference must be 10,000 votes or less for a candidate to demand a recount after the county canvass.

 LATEST: NC Election results